 Their response is returned to the project.
 Thus, the project manager receives feedback, also through comments.

-Looking to introduce resource management?
-Our article tells you how to do it fast and well!
+Planning a resource planning implemenation?
+Find out how to do it fast and well!

 You will find an overview of the most important properties of the Resource Engagements in MS Project 2016 below.